NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 7. We aren't using the interrupt features, so you can leave `INT_M`, `INT2_A/G`, `INT1_A/G`, and `DRDY_M` disconnected.
 8. `DEN_A/G` should be connected to `3V3`.

 Most of the information you will need is Section 5 of the datasheet.
 A thing to know about datasheets: They almost always (although, frustratingly, not always) tell you everything you need to know.
 They don't, however, make it easy.
 You need to read carefully and thoroughly.
 You can't skim the datasheet and expect to know the details of how to connect each of the pins to configure the IMU properly.
-You actually need to read through the tables.
+You actually need to read through the tables and the text, there are specific answers to most questions you might have in there.

 ### The I2C Bus

 Your MCU will communicate with the IMU via I2C.
-This means you must connect the IMU to the MCU via the `SDA` and `SCL` lines.  you should "pull up" these lines to `VCC` using 1kOhm resistors.
+This means you must connect the IMU to the MCU via the `SDA` and `SCL` lines.
+You should "pull up" these lines to `3V3` by connecting them to `3V3` using 1kOhm resistors.

-### The Motor Driver
+##  # The Motor Driver

 Here's a picture of the motor driver circuit:

 ![Motor Driver](images/motor_driver.png)

 Build four copies to drive the four motors you'll need.
 All the parts you need are in `quadparts_prebuilt.lbr` or your `custom.lbr`.

-There's only one (non-light emitting) diode in the library, use it.
+1. There's only one (non-light emitting) diode in the library, use it.
+2. Use the `-Molex-...` variant of the motor pads.
+3. Use your MOSFET, of course.

 You'll need to connect the PWM control lines to suitable pins on the microcontroller.
 The suitable pins are marked with "~" on microcontroller's schematic symbol.